TourLoop/TourLoop/README.md

 ./deploy.sh
 ```

+### system requirements
+- docker
+- docker-compose
+- python3
+- bash
+- npm & nodejs

+For optimal performance, docker containers should have access to 4GB of RAM.
+Change this on your docker settings.
+You may also need to run the deploy script with 'sudo' in order to run docker commands.

 ### what the script does
 - compiles the front end to the client/build directory
 - ensures the raw OSM-xml data is present